chimaris/ui-gradient/README.md

 - Use fontawesome direction icons for the previous and next button
 - The previous button must be located at the far left of the page while the next button must be located at the far right hand side of the page.

-### Nice to have (bonus points)

-- It would be nice to use a frontend framework of choice. e.g Reactjs, Vuejs etc
-- A readme.md file containing information about the project and how to run it locally
-- A social media post on twitter or LinkedIn about your Day1 task using the hashtag #Cdv20DaysOfCode

 ### Built with

 - Mobile-first workflow